sagar-jadhav/sagar-jadhav.github.io/_posts/2021-06-19-extend-kubectl.md

 ## Notes

-- As a prerequisite, you should have `kubectl` CLI installed on your workstation machine, where you can access the `Kubernetes` cluster.
-Visit [here](https://kubernetes.io/docs/tasks/tools/) for steps to install `kubectl` CLI.
+- As a prerequisite, you should have kubectl CLI installed on your workstation machine, where you can access the `Kubernetes` cluster.
+Visit [here](https://kubernetes.io/docs/tasks/tools/) for steps to install kubectl CLI.
 - Name of the plugin standalone executable file should start with `kubectl-` for example `kubectl-restart-pod.sh`
-- You cannot override the existing `kubectl` command using plugins for example you cannot create a plugin `kubectl-delete-pod`.
+- You cannot override the existing kubectl command using plugins for example you cannot create a plugin `kubectl-delete-pod`.
 If you create such plugin then it will be ignored when you run `kubectl delete pod` command.

 ## Show Your Support

+- [Buy me a coffee](https://www.buymeacoffee.com/sagarjadhv23) If you like the content and find it useful.
+- Report an issue [here](https://github.com/developersthought/roadmap/issues/new) If you find a bug or want to improve the content.